configcat/docs/website/docs/faq.md

 See our the architecture explained [here](https://configcat.com/architecture/).

 ### Can we sign a data processing agreement with you?

-Yes, we have no trouble signing a data processing agreement (DPA).
+Yes, ConfigCat is happy to sign a data processing agreement (DPA).

-### Which data do you process | store from browsers accessing the CDN to pull feature toggles?
+### What browser data is collected, processed or stored by the ConfigCat SDK when pulling feature flag data from the ConfigCat CDN?

-We don't store anything from browsers.
+ConfigCat doesn't collect, store or process any browser data.
 The data flow is one directional - the SDKs are only downloading the config.json files and the feature flag evaluation happens in the SDK.
-ConfigCat doesn't know anything about your users, only those data which you set in your targeting rules.
+ConfigCat doesn't collect any information about the customer's users.

 ### Is data hosted only within the EU?